JuniperGamer/MALInfinity/README.md

 There are 3 versions of the Malware:
 - Safezone - Completely harmless, creates max of 5 files that can be changed with a debug mode.
 User Error handling and much more saftey features for testing.
 - Eclipse - Mediocre harmfulness.
-Creats unlimited files but deletes them after closing the program **NOT GUARENTEED TO DELETE THE FILES**
+Creates unlimited files but deletes them after closing the program **NOT GUARENTEED TO DELETE THE FILES**
 - Ector - True Malware form.
 Creates unlimited files taking up all of computer's hard drive.
 Supports Official plugins.

 ### Usage